Hadlock/go-rebound/README.md

 ** TODO

+	* Add refresh buttons for the individual data sections
 	* Angularize the front end
 	* Allow deeper dives into specific unit and container process details
 	* Refactor for dependency injection, better testing